American Airlines: Worker relations

+In September 2024, the Association of Professional Flight Attendants ratified a five-year contract that included immediate wage increases of up to 20.5% and $514 million in retroactive pay, the first contract to include boarding pay for a unionized cabin crew in the United States.
+In January 2025, the TWU-IAM alliance reached a two-year contract extension covering approximately 34,000 ground workers, with raises of 18 to 26 percent.
+On February 9, 2026, the APFA board of directors issued a unanimous vote of no confidence in CEO Robert Isom, the first such action in the union's history.

 Subsidiary companies

 Sky Chefs

 In 1942, American Airlines established Sky Chefs, a wholly owned subsidiary, as a catering company to serve their fleet.
 In 1986, Sky Chefs was sold to Toronto-based Onex Capital Corporation for $170 million.
-Since 2001, it has been fully owned by the LSG Group.
+Sky Chefs became a subsidiary of Onex Food Services Inc. Since 2001, it has been fully owned by the LSG Group.

 Flagship Hotels / Americana Hotels

 In the late-1960s, American Airlines established the Flagship Hotels chain as a subsidiary of Sky Chefs.
 On July 21, 1972, American Airlines leased four hotels from the Loews Corporation, three of them branded as Americana Hotels, for a period of thirty years.
 American merged the hotels with their Flagship Hotels, and rebranded the entire chain as Americana Hotels.
 In 1980, American Airlines sold Americana Hotels to Bass Brothers Enterprises of Fort Worth, Texas.

 Controversies and conflicts

 Environmental violations

-Between October 1993 to July 1998, American Airlines was repeatedly cited for using high-sulfur fuel in motor vehicles at 10 major airports around the country, a violation of the Clean Air Act.
+Between October 1993 and July 1998, American Airlines received multiple citations for using high-sulfur fuel in motor vehicles at 10 major U.S. airports, a violation of the Clean Air Act.